alfredscyriac/Project3-CSCI212/README.md

 ## Features

-- Reads appliance serial numbers from a text file.
+- Reads appliance serial numbers from a text file select by the user!
 - Categorizes appliances into specific types:
   - Refrigerator
   - Dishwasher